 Civil Rights Leader.
 Environmental Champion.
-Respected Government Law Attorney.
+Fighting for Us.

 On the farm, Rick’s parents taught him the values of hard work, commitment to family and service to community.
 He and his siblings worked before and after school on the family farm and helped care for their grandparents.
 Rick spent summers in high school as a mentor for children with muscular dystrophy and volunteering to rebuild a church burned by an arsonist.